fieldtrip/website/development/realtime/scratchpad.md

-On a 32-bits Linux/RHEL4 machine (mentat068) I got the following error "libgcc_s.so.1 must be installed for pthread_cancel to work" Searching the internet did not give much helpfull suggestions, but using strace did help.
+On a 32-bits Linux/RHEL4 machine (mentat068) I got the following error "libgcc_s.so.1 must be installed for pthread_cancel to work" Searching the internet did not give much helpful suggestions, but using strace did help.
 It turned out that there was a version of libgcc_s on the LD_LIBRARY_PATH that was loaded prior to the system one.
 Changing it to first having /lib and then the rest solved it.